220.127.116.11 Unstacking Worksheet Columns

 This example groups data by keying on a single component of a complex date-time string.

-- Start with a fresh workbook, choose File: Import: Single ASCII and import <Origin Program Directory>\Samples\Import and Export\Custom Date and Time.dat.
+- Start with a fresh workbook, choose Data: Import from File: Single ASCII and import <Origin Program Directory>\Samples\Import and Export\Custom Date and Time.dat.

 - Click on the A(X) column heading to select the column, then right-click and choose Properties.